By Clàudia Martínez, on 5 April 2023

 Your LinkedIn engagement rate can be calculated by dividing post interactions by your total number of followers or by the number of post impressions.
-The latest statistics show that a good LinkedIn engagement rate is around 2%, a number similar to Facebook yet we need to remember that we’re calculating by post and not by time period.
+The latest statistics show that a good LinkedIn engagement rate is around 2%.

 What Is a Good Twitter Engagement Rate?

 To find your Twitter engagement rate per tweet:

 - Add up all likes, comments, and retweets